jonsnow888/android_device_meizu_pro5/README.md

 Meizu PRO5
 ==========

-This branch is for building CyanogenMod 13 ROMS
+This branch is for building <strike>CyanogenMod</strike>Lineage OS 14 ROMS